Resummed predictions for hadronic Higgs boson decays: Implementation in the framework

 The term $\mathcal{P}(\Phi_{N+1})$ represents a normalised splitting probability which serves to extend the differential dependence of the resummed terms from the $N$-jet to the $(N\!+\!1)$-jet phase space.
 For example, in \eq{3masterful}, the term $\cP(\Phi_3)$ makes the resummed spectrum in the first term (which is naturally differential in the $\Phi_2$ variables and $\Tau_2$) differential also in the additional two variables needed to cover the full $\Phi_3$ phase space.
 These splitting probabilities are normalised, i.e. they satisfy

 The two extra variables are chosen to be an energy ratio $z$ and an azimuthal angle $\phi$.
-In the soft and collinear limit, $z=E_{\mathrm{sister}}/(E_{\mathrm{sister}}+E_{\mathrm{daughter}})$ where the daughter and the sister are assigned to be the pair of particles that are closest according to the \nj metric and which therefore set the value of $\Tau_N$.
+In the soft and collinear limit, $z=E_{\mathrm{sister}}/(E_{\mathrm{sister}}+E_{\mathrm{daughter}})$ where the daughter and the sister are assigned to be the pair of particles that are closest according to the \nj metric and which therefore set the value of $\Tau_N$, i.e. which minimise the quantity

 The daughter particle is defined to be the gluon for $q\rightarrow qg$ splittings, the quark for $g\rightarrow q\bar{q}$ and the softer gluon for $g\rightarrow gg$.
 These definitions in hand, the normalised splitting probability is given by

 where $\mathrm{AP}_{\mathrm{sp}}(z,\phi)$ is the unregularised Altarelli-Parisi splitting function.\footnote{We note that the discussion here is simplified in the case of the Higgs boson decay as only final-state radiation is present.
 A more detailed discussion including the case of initial-state radiation may be found in Ref.~\cite{Alioli:2015toa}.}